AST119/Spotify_Music_Suggestion_System/README.md

-# Spotify Music Recommendation System
+# Spotify Music Suggestion System

-This project implements a music recommendation system that leverages machine learning to categorize songs based on their audio features and then recommends similar tracks from a curated dataset.
+This project implements a music Suggestion system that leverages machine learning to categorize songs based on their audio features and then recommends similar tracks from a curated dataset.
 The system is deployed as an interactive web application using Streamlit.

 ## ✨ Live Demo

-Experience the Spotify Music Recommendation System live on Render:
+Experience the Spotify Music Suggestion System live on Render:
 [https://spotifymusicrecommendationsystem.onrender.com/](https://spotifymusicrecommendationsystem.onrender.com/)

 ## WebApp Screenshot